-- To elect the nine director nominees named in the Proxy Statement to serve as directors for one-year terms until the 2022 annual meeting of stockholders and until their successors are duly elected and qualify; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; - 3 To approve, in an advisory (non-binding) vote, the compensation of our named executive officers; and - To transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) of the Annual Meeting.
+- To elect the nine director nominees named in the Proxy Statement to serve as directors for one-year terms until the 2023 annual meeting of stockholders and until their successors are duly elected and qualify; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; - To approve, in an advisory (non-binding) vote, the compensation of our named executive officers; and - To transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) of the Annual Meeting.

 The Proxy Statement accompanying this notice describes each of these items of business in detail.
-The Board of Directors has fixed the close of business on April 19, 2021 as the record date for the determination of stockholders entitled to notice and voting rights at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+The Board of Directors has fixed the close of business on April 18, 2022 as the record date for the determination of stockholders entitled to notice and voting rights at the Annual Meeting and any adjournments or postponements of the Annual Meeting.

-Due to health and safety concerns regarding COVID-19 and to support the well-being of our employees and stockholders, we will be hosting a virtual Annual Meeting of Shareholders live via webcast this year.
-To attend the Annual Meeting virtually please visit the web portal located at www.virtualshareholdermeeting.com/AHH2021 and enter the control number found on the proxy card or voting instruction form.
 If you plan to attend the Annual Meeting, please check the website at http://ir.armadahoffler.com, press releases and our filings with the U.S. Securities and Exchange Commission for any changes or updates one week prior to the meeting date.
-We intend to return to in-person annual meetings once the Company determines that it is safe to do so.
 As always, we encourage you to vote your shares prior to the Annual Meeting.